Ivoah/rubik/README.md

 You can also reset or quickly scramble the cube.
 Press MODE and the cube will be reset.
 Press XTθn and the cube will be scrambled - this beats randomly shuffling the cube around yourself.

+F1 returns to the castle and F5 opens the thread list

 Finally, press CLEAR to exit the program.

 ## Compiling